 So what did I end up bringing?

-Here’s my list of what I packed for Cusco, Peru.
-I’ve included some affiliate links, and tried to link to the exact product models I purchased, when possible.
+Here’s my list of what I packed for Cusco, Peru and it all fit in one in 1 Carry-On Bag .
+I’ve tried to link to the exact product models I purchased, when possible.

 - 7 shirts (1 for dressier occasions, 3 made of breathable material, and 3 T-shirts)